top of page

 Adaptable Menus: Personalized, Flavorful, and Fresh

-Though many camps operate in remote areas, they source fresh, local produce and proteins regularly—and are happy to adapt dishes for special diets.
+Safari camp chefs are known for their creativity and flexibility.
+Though many camps operate in remote areas, they regularly source fresh, local produce and proteins.
+They are happy to adapt dishes for special diets.

+Menus are often curated daily, allowing chefs to modify recipes without compromising on flavor.
+Imagine gluten-free pancakes made with maize flour for breakfast, a colorful vegan tagine for lunch, or dairy-free coconut dessert after dinner.
 Because meals are often made from scratch, it’s easier for chefs to adjust ingredients than in a standard restaurant setting.

 Flexible Dining in Unique Safari Settings

 Dining on safari is as much a part of the experience as spotting lions at sunset.
+Meals are served in various beautiful locations, from linen-draped tables beneath acacia trees to communal dinners around a fire pit.
+Most camps offer:

 • Sit-down meals in dining tents or open-air decks